Shari Redstone

 Shari Ellin Redstone (born April 14, 1954) is an American heiress, businesswoman, and media executive.
-She was the non-executive chairwoman of Paramount Global (predeccesor of Paramount Skydance Corporation) and chairwoman, president and CEO of National Amusements, and a former vice chair of CBS Corporation and Viacom.
+She was the non-executive chairwoman of Paramount Global (predecessor of Paramount Skydance Corporation) and chairwoman, president and CEO of National Amusements, and a former vice chair of CBS Corporation and Viacom.
 Through National Amusements, Redstone and her family held majority voting power over Paramount Global and its subsidiaries – CBS, Comedy Central, BET, Showtime Networks, Nickelodeon, MTV and the film studio Paramount Pictures.

 In 2020, Redstone was named on Times list of the 100 most influential people in the world.
 In 2023, she ranked 37th in Forbes list of "World's 100 most powerful women".

 Early life

 Redstone was born into a Jewish family and is the daughter of Phyllis Gloria Raphael and Sumner Redstone, and the sister of Brent Redstone.
 Her grandfather was Michael Redstone, who was the original founder of National Amusements, the parent company that now owns the majority of the Redstone media empire.
 She graduated with a bachelor's degree from Tufts University in 1975.
 She later received her J.D. degree in 1978 and her LL.M. degree in 1980 from Boston University School of Law.

 Redstone practiced corporate law, estate planning and criminal law in the Boston area before joining National Amusements.